In the vast space of physics, we live on a small "island" that is compatible with humans.

 With AGIs running things, these AGIs will compete with each other.

-AGIs are a lot faster than humans.
+These AGIs will be a lot faster than humans.
 If humans try to help AGIs, then it just makes them slower, and the slower AGIs are dominated by the faster ones.

-This leads to a competitive landscape1 of AGI versus AGI with no humans slowing them down.
+This leads to a competitive landscape1 of AGI versus AGI — a world where AGIs compete directly with each other, where humans can no longer slow them down.

 This intense competition between AGIs will cause them to start running out of "legal moves" on our "game board" of human systems — like our financial systems and legal systems.